 Miss Excel is a fantastic example of someone who effectively built an audience on social media and then used this to sell her course.

-She creates TikTok videos that provide useful tips about how to use Microsoft Excel, then promotes her course and training via posts and her profile link.
+She creates TikTok videos that provide useful tips on how to use Microsoft Excel, then promotes her course and training via posts and her profile link.
 These courses include a free lead magnet and several paid products.

 Create a free lead magnet or an affordable version of your course